What requirements should cocoa meet to be allowed on the European market?

 These indications must appear on the package or on a label attached to pre-packaged cocoa products sold to consumers (example: chocolate).
 The label must be visible, legible, indelible and easy to understand, and must be in a language that is easily understood by consumers.
 This usually means the official language or languages of the European country where the product is marketed.
 The use of foreign terms or expressions that are easily understood by the purchaser may be allowed.

-In the case of cocoa beans, which is not a pre-packaged product, labelling is not subject to specific legislation, but at a minimum should include the:
+In the case of cocoa beans, which is not a pre-packaged product, labelling is not guided by specific legislation, but should at least include:

 - product name